-Others take it to replace the testosterone their bodies no longer make naturally.
+Others take it to replace it in their bodies that no longer make it naturally.
 In either case, men often have questions regarding testosterone and penis size.

 Penis size increases dramatically between the ages of 12 and 18, and by age 21, the size of the penis is set in stone.
-Although some people claim that there are supplements (like testosterone) or even HGH (Human Growth Hormone) that can influence the size of the penis during these crucial years, this is not the case.
+Although some people claim that there are supplements that can influence the size of the penis during these crucial years, this is not the case.
 Genetics determines your penis size and nothing else.

-In fact, a few different studies on testosterone supplementation have actually focused on penis growth.
-Although some growth did occur on average among men who utilized testosterone supplements for performance enhancement, it only totaled about a centimeter, or a third of an inch.
+In fact, a few different studies on supplementation have actually focused on penis growth.
+Although some growth did occur on average among men who utilised Testosterone pill supplements for performance enhancement, it only totaled about a centimeter, or a third of an inch.

 Post-cycle therapy with a SERM can certainly help, as can using anabolic steroids responsible.
-Many men find that incorporating hCG into their cycles and post-cycle therapy allows them to negate any side effects associated with lack of testosterone, too.
+Many men find that incorporating hCG into their cycles and post-cycle therapy allows them to negate any side effects associated with Low-T, too.
 The following chart shows recommended hCG doses on-cycle and post-cycle.